Flores, Guatemala - Things to Do in Flores

 Top Things to Do in Flores

-Lake Petén Itzá Activities
+Swimming in Lake Petén Itzá at dawn

 Getting There